Kenneth Binmoeller: The AXIOS System

 Binmoeller invented the AXIOS system for advanced interventional endoscopy.
 This has two components, the AXIOS Stent and a cautery-enabled access catheter, to provide an Electrocautery Enhanced Delivery System.
 The system allows an endoscopist to access walled-off necrosis and symptomatic pancreatic pseudocysts by means of a transduodenal or a trans gastric approach to then place the AXIOS stent.

 This was the first system of its kind in the United States and is currently the only minimally invasive approach that entirely streamlines the process.

 Xlumena acquired by Boston Scientific

 In April 2015, Xlumena was acquired by Boston Scientific when they agreed to pay $62.5 million with an additional $12.5 million for sales-based milestones upon FDA clearance of HOT AXIOS, to go alongside the AXIOS Delivery System, which had already received FDA 510(k) clearance as the world’s first stent designed specifically for Endoscopic Ultrasound (EUS) guided transluminal drainage of symptomatic pancreatic pseudocysts.

+Awards and Recognition

+Binmoeller has received numerous honors recognizing his contributions to the field of interventional endoscopy.

+In 2013, he was named Master Endoscopist of the Year by the American College of Gastroenterology (ACG).
+In 2019, he received the Da Vinci Award for Endoscopy.

+In 2026, Binmoeller was honored with the Rudolf Schindler Award at the American Society of Gastrointestinal Endoscopy (ASGE) Crystal Awards Ceremony in Chicago, Illinois.
+The Rudolf Schindler Award is the highest honor bestowed by the ASGE, recognizing endoscopists who have made enduring contributions to the field.
+Binmoeller was recognized for his decades of Patient-centered innovation, including the invention of the lumen-apposing metal stent (LAMS) and the AXIOS system, the development of underwater endoscopic mucosal resection (EMR), and his work establishing new therapeutic paradigms in gastroenterology.
+He holds more than 50 patents for endoscopic technologies developed directly from clinical practice.

+Upon receiving the award, Binmoeller has stated that the recognition reflects the privilege of preserving and restoring organs and sparing patients from more invasive interventions, describing innovation as something that emerges directly from the limitations encountered in daily practice.